theogroup/ogroup.net/src/_drafts/the-luxury-of-time.md

-  I’ve collected some examples that are grouped in this article under two general catagories: the value of Slow Time and Faster than “Normal” Time.
-  &nbsp;This first looks at the how Luxury uses values associated with slowing down or aging to differentiate and the second posting will focus on examples of moving faster then or even bypassing everyday timeframes.
+  I’ve collected some examples that are grouped in this article under two general catagories: the value of Slow Time (Part 1 in the series) and Faster than “Normal” Time (Part 2 in the series). &nbsp;This first looks at the how Luxury uses values associated with slowing down or aging to differentiate and the second posting will focus on examples of moving faster then or even bypassing everyday timeframes.

   &nbsp;